 The Acer Predator Helios 300 series scored high in our reviews and in the worldwide best-selling charts for the last years, and for good reason, as this has been and still is one of the better-balanced performance/gaming/all-purpose laptop series on the market.

 We’ve reviewed all the available Helios 300s over time, and this article gathers our thoughts on the most recent mid-2021 model, the 15-inch Predator Helios 300 PH315-54.

 Acer haven’t changed much on the Helios 300 series for a few years now, and it’s starting to show its age and lack some of the practicality, design elements, or features that are now available with the alternatives offered by other brands.
 They did bump the hardware to 8Core 11th gen Intel processors and RTX 3000 graphics, resulting in faster memory, storage, and an IO update.
 So while on the outside, this might seem the same old device, the mid-2021 model does show a significant improvement in performance over the 2020 and the early-2021 generations.

-follow this link for updated pricing info)., this is still going to be a solid option for many of you.
+Paired with Acer’s excellent pricing (follow this link for updated pricing info), this is still going to be a solid option for many of you.
 And by next year, Acer will hopefully offer us a revamped chassis, which they now offer in the 2021 Predator Triton models.